Tmandachit/Coup2/README.md

 This is an online version of the card game, Coup!

+Coup is a fast-paced card game of deception and strategy where players compete to eliminate their opponents.
+By bluffing, challenging, and using character abilities, you’ll need to be clever and bold to be the last player with influence!

+Coup can be played with 2-6 players.

 Technologies used in the creation of this webapp:
 * Frontend: Vite + React.js
 * Backend: Node.js/Express.js